futtta/autoptimize/readme.txt

 define('AUTOPTIMIZE_CACHEFILE_PREFIX','aggregated_');
 `

-If you changed your wp-content-folder as per [the WordPress guidelines](http://codex.wordpress.org/Editing_wp-config.php#Moving_wp-content_folder), you can tell Autoptimize about that with;
-`
-define( 'AUTOPTIMIZE_WP_CONTENT_NAME','/content' );
-`

 = Where can I report an error? =

-You can report problems on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize), or [contact the maintainer using this contact form](http://blog.futtta.be/contact/).
+You can report problems on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize).
+If you are 100% sure this your problem cannot be solved using Autoptimize configuration and that you in fact discovered a bug in the code, you can [create an issue on GitHub](https://github.com/futtta/autoptimize/issues).

 = What information should I include when requesting support =